julianchurchill/text-adventure/README.md

   - New item action - change countable noun prefix e.g. changing locked door to 'unlocked door' must also change the countable noun prefix
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?

-Story (Episode 2)
+Story (Part 2)

-- Return to the town - extra shops open, friary is abandoned, church is a burnt shell, towns people dislike you.
+- Return to the town (needs a name now) - extra shops open, friary is abandoned, church is a burnt shell, towns people dislike you.
 - Bella Constantine lives!
 In a far away hideout plotting her revenge on you...
-- New locations
-  - Another town/village
+- Another town/village - Perpetuity?
+Subdued by Bella to serve her - the future of the old town...
 - A river and bridge between the two settlements
   - Use a boat to get across initially, perhaps repair the bridge from the other side to return to the town
+- Underwater adventure of somesort - perhaps in the river.
+Meet water faeries
+- Magical robots - perhaps trapped water faery souls - agents for either side, initially created by the witch to serve her, wills too strong for her to control, some changed sides.
+Self naming, Least Chance of Failure, Random Acts of Kindness, Vengeful Beyond Death, Penchant for Foolish Bravery
 - An ancient temple to old gods with traps and puzzles
 - A portal to a dark plane (deep inside the temple) with demon creatures you must defeat some how
+- Bellas HQ - a castle in a forest on the other side of the river.
 - Sub quests
   - Create and play a kazoo at a childrens party at a nobles house (achievement Player of the Kazoo)
   - Collect bugs - using a bug collector to make them visible and catch them.
 There are 12 to find and there are clues at the locations to indicate that there is a bug there.
 Something like "There is a flicker of movement in the corner."
 (Bug Collector)